nodecraft/studio-plugin-unreal/Readme.md

 ### F.A.Q.

-> Can I download this plugin from the Unreal Assets Marketplace?
+> Can I download this plugin from the Unreal Engine Marketplace?

 Soon!
-Our team is working on getting this published on Unreal's Asset Store and will update this when it's available.
+Our team is working on getting this published on the Unreal Engine Marketplace and will update this when it's available.

-> Is this plugin ready for Production Use?
+> Is this plugin ready for production use?

 We recommend that studios see this release as an early technical preview.
-We're nearing Production Ready for the SDK within Q2 of 2024.
+We're nearing production ready for the SDK within Q2 of 2024.

 > How much does it cost for server hosting?

-Nodecraft Studio doesn't charge studios for servers as all servers are created and paid for by players.
+Nodecraft Studio doesn't charge studios anything for servers.
+All servers are created and paid for by players.

 > How can my studio get started?

-Start by filling out the onboarding form at: [nodecraft.studio/get-started](https://nodecraft.studio/get-started)
+Get started by filling out the onboarding form at: [nodecraft.studio/get-started](https://nodecraft.studio/get-started)